-The items in the Authority's Balance Sheet at 31st March 2017 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31st March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-nancial year are as follows.
-Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate may effect spending on repairs and maintenance, which may change the useful lives assigned to assets.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets are reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £1,068,000 for every year that useful lives have to be reduced.
+It is estimated that the annual depreciation charge for buildings would increase by £691,000 for every year that useful lives have to be reduced.
 The Authority operates a 5 year revaluation programme for Land and Buildings held on the Balance Sheet.
 The Authority in conjunction with its valuers have reviewed these assets, taking into account various factors such as building cost indices and local knowledge.
 As a result it is judged that the potential difference in value that would result from a formal revaluation is not material, therefore the risk of material misstatement to the Balance Sheet is low.
-If land and building valuations were to change by 1% this would result in an increase/decrease in valuation of £0.6m.
+If land and building valuations were to change by 1% this would result in an increase/decrease in valuation of £641,000.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
 (Note 40) The estimates and assumptions involve many variables all of which interact in complex ways and will have an impact on figures produced by professional actuaries.
 If pensions liability where to change by 1% this would result in a gain/loss of £11.1m.
-Arrears At 31st March 2017, the Authority had a balance of sundry debtors of £500,000.
-A review of significant balances suggested that an impairment for doubtful debts of 19.13% (£95,700) was appropriate.
+Arrears At 31st March 2018, the Authority had a balance of sundry debtors of £858,000.
+A review of significant balances suggested that an impairment for doubtful debts of 23.42% (£200,900) was appropriate.
 However, in the current economic climate it is not certain that such an allowance would be sufficient.
-If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £95,700 to set aside as an allowance.
+If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £200,900 to set aside as an allowance.
 Provisions The Authority has made provision for Injury and Damage Compensation claims based on an estimate of potential payouts.
 Claims are based on past experience and evaluations.
-If the estimate were to change by 10% this would result in a change of £44,000 in the provision.
+If the estimate were to change by 10% this would result in a change of £22,000 in the provision.